SHARVAI101/forage-jpmc-swe-repo/README.md

-# JPMC Task 1
+# JPMC Task Solution Repo - by Sharvai Patil
-Starter repo for task 1 of the JPMC software engineering program
+Solution for the JPMC Forage Tasks